morningconsult/docker-credential-vault-login/README.md

 1. **Read all cached tokens ("sinks").** Specifically, the process will read `/tmp/file-foo`, expecting this file to contain a plaintext token.
 Then, it will read `/tmp/file-bar.json`, decrypt it using the Diffie-Hellman public-private key pair (`/tmp/dh-pub-key.json` and `/tmp/dh-priv-key.json` respectively), and [unwrap](https://www.vaultproject.io/docs/concepts/response-wrapping.html) it to obtain a usable client token.
 2. **Use a cached token to read the secret.** If any of the cached tokens were successfully read, the process will try each one to attempt to read your Docker credentials from Vault at the path `secret/application/docker` until it successfully reads the secret.
-3. **Re-authenticate if all cached tokens failed.** If the process was unable to read the secret using any of the cached tokens, it will authenticate against your Vault instance via the [AWS IAM](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method) endpoint using the `foobar` role to obtain a new Vault client token.
+3. **Re-authenticate if all cached tokens failed.** If the process was unable to read the secret using any of the cached tokens, it will authenticate to your Vault instance via the [AWS IAM](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method) endpoint using the `foobar` role to obtain a new Vault client token.
 4. **Use the new token to read the secret.** If authentication was successful, the process will use the newly-obtained token to read your Docker credentials at `secret/application/docker`.
-5. **Cache the new token.** If authentication was successful, the process will also cache the token as plaintext in a file called `/tmp/file-foo` and encrypt and cache the token in another file called `/tmp/file-bar.json`.
+5. **Cache the new token.** If authentication was successful, the process will also cache the tokens in the manner dictated by the `sink` stanzas of the configuration file: (1) as plaintext in a file called `/tmp/file-foo` and (2) TTL-wrapped and encrypted in a JSON file called `/tmp/file-bar.json`.

 If it was able to successfully read your Docker credentials from Vault, it will pass these credentials to the Docker daemon which will then use them to login to your Docker registry before pulling your image.